 Gender Roles and Speaking Ministries in the Church

-My life is devoted to knowing God and being a disciple of Jesus, empowered by his Spirit.
+My life is devoted to knowing God and being a disciple of Jesus.
 And my life is invested in learning and understanding the Scriptures.
-I do not think that my knowledge and experience of God is generally inferior to that of many of my brothers in Christ.
-It bothers me, however, that many Christians have an understanding of “gender roles” which sends the message that, simply because I am a woman, my views on God and the Bible are unimportant and not worth listening too.
+I do not think that my knowledge and experience of God is generally inferior to that of many of my brothers in Christ just because I am a woman.
+It bothers me, however, that many Christians have an understanding of “gender roles” which sends the message that, simply because I am a woman, my views on God and the Bible are not worthy of hearing.
 Or worse, that my views are suspect because of my gender.

-Some will say that I may only share my knowledge and experience, and my vocal Bible reading and prayers, with women and children.
-This is a common, widely-held assumption among Christians; but this view is not based on Scripture.
+Some will say that I may only share my theological knowledge and experience with women and children, but not men.
+This is a common, widely-held assumption among Christians, but this view is not based on Scripture.
 The Bible never actually states that a woman may teach Christian theology, etc, to women or children.
 (Paul’s instructions to Titus about older women teaching the younger has nothing to do with teaching theology or Christian spirituality.
 It seems that the young women in Crete were bad wives and lousy mothers and needed to be taught the basics.
-Titus 2:3-5 NIV.)
+More on Titus 2:3-5 here.)

 Women’s voices are not silenced in the Bible.
 We can read the theological thoughts and insights of Deborah (Judges 5:1ff), Hannah (1 Sam 2:1ff), Mary (Luke 1:46ff) and other women in the Bible.
 But in some churches women cannot comment on even these passages.

 I believe that the culture of male primacy and privilege in ministry – a culture that has been pervasive for centuries – is wrong.
 It is wrong for the church to be effectively “owned and operated” by men only.
-It is wrong that the Bible, God’s Word to humanity, is effectively “owned” and interpreted by men only.
-Having only men as leaders, teachers and speakers in the church goes beyond any valid understanding of what the Scripture says about women speaking in the New Covenant community of the church.
+It is wrong that the Bible, God’s Word to humanity, is effectively interpreted and taught by men only.
+Having only men as leaders, teachers and speakers in the church goes beyond any valid understanding of what the Scripture says about women speaking in the New Covenant community of the Body of Christ.

 Many evangelicals believe that only an ordained, priest-like man can “preach a sermon” (i.e. speak) from the “hallowed” pulpit.
 This sacramental view – and the traditions and jargon that goes with it – hinders many people from seeing the possibility that women can speak, teach and preach in congregational settings.
 (There were no “pulpits” in New Testament house churches.)